 Bradfield is a great guitarist and an equally great acoustic guitarist.
 He is a versatile performer who can rock and blues, with his latest album inspired by the life of Chilean activist Victor Jara.
 Bradfield is a rock star of our time!

-The most recognizable image of the Rolling Stones is probably Pete Townshend playing a Gibson.
-The iconic rock star has played a variety of guitars, including Gibson’s ES-335.
-He used this particular model during his 1971 U.S. tour and in various recordings.
+Pete Townshend has played a variety of guitars, including Gibson’s ES-335.
+He used this model during his 1971 U.S. tour and in various recordings.
 Although Townshend owned a variety of guitars, this one is particularly notable.
 The SG has a natural finish and a small pickguard, and he sometimes used the guitar’s pre-1966 model with a gold pickguard.

 The Gibson SG Special was Townshend’s favorite guitar, and the 50th anniversary of this legendary model has a tribute to the legendary rock star’s SG Special.
 With a P-90 pickup, this model is packed with punch and thumping lows.
-The guitar is also built with a wraparound bridge and compensated lightning bar saddle ridge.
-The tone of the guitar is also quite distinct, with an abundance of rich and resonant highs.
+The guitar also has a wraparound bridge and compensated lightning bar saddle ridge.
+The guitar’s tone is also distinct, with abundant rich and resonant highs.

-Some of the most legendary guitars of all time have been manufactured by Gibson.
+Gibson has manufactured some of the most legendary guitars of all time.
 From the earliest Les Paul Goldtops of 1956 to the latest custom-made Les Pauls, many of the biggest names in the world of rock have owned a Gibson.
-Guitarists such as Jan Akkerman have benefited from the Gibson Les Paul’s versatility.
+Guitarists like Jan Akkerman have benefited from the Gibson Les Paul’s versatility.
 Among his guitars are the Les Paul Custom, the ES-175D, and the ES-355 in Ebony.

 For example, Foo Fighters guitarist Dave Grohl played a black standard Explorer, while the band’s white Explorer was the original.
-Both guitars can be seen in videos of the band.
+Both guitars can be seen in the band’s videos.
 However, there are some notable differences between the two instruments.
-Some of the most notable changes from the original models are in the pickups.
+Some of the most significant changes from the original models are in the pickups.
 The Explorer is a famous example of this.
 Its design was influenced by the guitars used by the late great Eric Clapton.

 Famous Rock guitarists playing Gibson have long been synonymous with the Double Rainbow model.
-This particular model was used by McLaughlin in the Mahavishnu Orchestra and is so popular that it broke in half when he dropped it off the guitar bench.
+McLaughlin used this particular model in the Mahavishnu Orchestra, and it is so popular that it broke in half when he dropped it off the guitar bench.
 The Double Rainbow model is the only double-neck guitar capable of rocking that hard.
 This guitar also has a scalloped fretboard, similar to the vina.

-Born in Doncaster, England, John McLaughlin played in bands with other musicians including Brian Auger, Georgie Fame, and Tony Oxley.
-In his early teens, he began taking guitar lessons and branched out into different genres, ranging from flamenco to jazz.
-His guitar skills soon improved and he played with a variety of groups, including the Marzipan Twisters, Alexis Korner, Georgie Fame, and the Blue Flames.
-He also became a member of the Graham Bond Organisation, Brian Auger, and other notable musicians.
+Born in Doncaster, England, John McLaughlin played in bands with other musicians, including Brian Auger, Georgie Fame, and Tony Oxley.
+He began taking guitar lessons in his early teens and branched into different genres, ranging from flamenco to jazz.
+His guitar skills soon improved, and he played with various groups, including the Marzipan Twisters, Alexis Korner, Georgie Fame, and the Blue Flames.
+He also joined the Graham Bond Organisation, Brian Auger, and other notable musicians.

-Among the many guitar legends, Pat Metheny has won more than 20 Grammy awards and is one of the most sought-after guitarists of all time.
+Among the many guitar legends, Pat Metheny has won over 20 Grammy awards and is one of the most sought-after guitarists ever.
 The veteran guitarist began playing the guitar at age thirteen when he was flirting with flunking high school.
-At first, his guitar playing was simplistic, using many triads and pentatonic, and a limited amount of chromaticism.
+At first, his guitar playing was simplistic, using many triads and pentatonics and a limited amount of chromaticism.
 Rather than using a traditional scale, he started by playing the triad and then sequenced it through the scale.

-A recent video of Roy Orbison playing a Gibson shows the guitar to be a reissue of the original model.
+A recent video of Roy Orbison playing a Gibson shows the guitar as a reissue of the original model.
 It is a Gibson Super 400 with a fancy bound neck.
-The headstock features a split diamond design and the bottom portion of the neck ends in a fancy volute.
+The headstock features a split diamond design, and the bottom portion of the neck ends in a fancy volute.
 It lacks the Gibson logo, but the guitar’s pickups are from a Sho-bud steel guitar and feature eight pole pieces.
 The guitar also features a metallic pickup ring.

-In addition to playing a custom guitar in the 1960s, Orbison also played a Gibson Super 400.
-The body is believed to be a Gretsch White Falcon Country Club, while the neck is generally accepted to be a Gibson Super 400.
+In addition to playing a custom guitar in the 1960s, Orbison played a Gibson Super 400.
+The body is considered a Gretsch White Falcon Country Club, while the neck is considered a Gibson Super 400.
 His son stated that the guitar his father played in One of the Lonely Hearts was a Gretsch Country.
 The Gretsch Country was lost in a fire in 1968, and Orbison’s son has yet to confirm the exact model of his guitar.